Dignity through self-sufficiency

 With financial aid from MSAADA, a hospitality centre was built at AVEGA East in 2011 to allow the widows' association to fund its own activities.

-The centre incorporates a craft area to display and sell products made by the various widows’ co-operatives, a history centre, a restaurant with modern kitchen, and a bar.
+The centre incorporates a craft area to display and sell products made by the various widows’ co-operatives, a restaurant with modern kitchen and a bar.

 Msaada began its work in Rwanda in 2005 in partnership with AVEGA East, a widows’ support group formed after the genocide to help some 4,000 widows and 11,000 orphans to overcome the ravages of that horrible time which left them traumatised and impoverished.

 Msaada’s first intervention in Rwanda was to fund salaries at the Subiruseke Vocational Training Centre for the head mistress, two teachers, a night watchman and a janitor.

 This enabled 41 genocide orphans to complete training courses in building construction and garment making, giving them the skills to earn a living.

 When the students finished their courses Msaada provided funds for tools and equipment for them to set up worker co-operatives in Rwamagana.

 Msaada then funded a new intake of students to carry out rehabilitation work on genocide widows’ houses.
 This gave the students first-hand experience of building work.